-CAT 2017 is being conducted on November 26, 2017 and focused aspirants like you are preparing for exam.
+CAT 2021 will be held on 28th November 2021 and focused aspirants like you are preparing for exam.
 But you need to maintain enthusiasm to achieve mission CAT.

 CAT is an annual exam, conducted by the IIMs, that decides the destiny of lakhs of aspirants who apply for it.
 It is unlike any other exam, because of the twists and turns that are integral to it and also the element of unpredictability that accompanies it.
 No wonder, it is one of the toughest exams to crack in India.
 It is safe to assume that the CAT exam will defy all your expectations and spring a surprise and even shock.
 You can only try to meet CAT’s expectations and leave the rest to destiny.